 Kumoricon began in 2003 in Springfield, Oregon for two days on Thanksgiving weekend.
-From 2004 to 2015, it has been located in the Portland, Oregon metro area and held all three (or more) days of Labor Day weekend.
+From 2004 to 2015, it was located in the Portland, Oregon metro area and held all three days (and in some years four days) of Labor Day weekend.
 In 2016, it moved to the Oregon Convention Center and changed to Halloween weekend.
-Kumoricon is the largest anime convention in the Portland metro area and in Oregon, and has always been all volunteer and all fan-run.
+Kumoricon is the largest anime convention in the Portland metro area and in Oregon.
+Kumoricon's staff are all volunteers.

 |2003||Nov 29-30||400||22||Springfield, OR – Clarion Hotel|